zetalex/DPB2_App/README.md

-# Obtención de datos del AMS, PS y PL SYSMON y diferenciación por canales
+# Data gathering from AMS, PS and PL SYSMON and channel differentiation

 Due to the sensors together with ADC converters with which Xilinx has equipped our module and its system monitoring tools (SYSMON), we can access a large amount of real-time information from the PS and the PL via the linux driver "xilinx-ams".